guidoism/tome/README.md

 This is my quixotic attempt to put forth something better, get an official RFC published, and get this adopted by the document-centric web.

+# Assumptions

+* The current web is a cacophyony of bad taste
+* The experiements with the use of Gopher and Gemini